JoelDewey/backup-tools/README.md

 * Automatically scales down a given `Deployment` prior to performing backups and will scale it back to the original number of replicas after it has finished performing the backup operation.
-* Can connect to a PostgreSQL server and make a backup, using `pg_dump` of a given database.
+* Can connect to a PostgreSQL server and make a backup using `pg_dump`.
+* Can also connect to a MongoDB server and make a backup using `mongodump`.
 * Creates new backups using `rsync`, using hard links to save on storage usage.
 * Can automatically rotate out older backups as newer ones are created.